 And recurring infections are common, especially in older adults with diabetes, nervous system conditions, or suppressed immune systems.

-Many caregivers wonder if using a bidet can increase the risk of UTIs.
+Many caregivers wonder if using a bidet can decrease the risk of UTIs.

-However, a major study suggests that the cause and effect are actually reversed – people who get frequent UTIs use bidets more often than those who don’t, but bidets aren’t the cause of the infections.
+One major study suggests that people who get frequent UTIs use bidets more often than those who don’t, but bidets aren’t the cause of the infections.
+Frequently, it’s the family caregiver or the person themselves seeking symptom relief.

 “When you wipe with toilet paper, you’re spreading or smearing harmful bacteria that can cause UTIs,” explains Daniel Johnson, Many Bidets founder and Certified Aging-in-Place Specialist.
 “On the other hand, with a bidet, the water that comes in contact with your skin is designed to wash away that bad bacteria.”